 What kinds of projects does the NRA Foundation support?

-Grant funding provided by The NRA Foundation must be used to further a charitable purpose as defined by the IRS code under section 501(c)(3).
+Grant funding provided by The NRA Foundation must be used to further a charitable purpose as defined by the Internal Revenue Code under section 501(c)(3).

 How are grant awards determined?

 Applications submitted to The NRA Foundation undergo several rounds of consideration.
 The Foundation strives to provide funding to programs that further its mission and that make a difference in the local community.
 Applications are first considered by the State Fund Committee in the state to which the application was submitted.
 State Fund Committees are composed of volunteers chosen from the Friends of NRA fundraising committees.